RyanWare1987/artsite/README.md

 From within the Basket Page, we can then click 'Checkout' which will load two forms for the user, one to enter Payment Address and one to enter Card Details.
 The fields for the Card Data is handled by Stripe, and not stored in our Database.

+The 'Basket' application and 'Checkout' integration with the existing 'Artwork' application has been forked from the work of Neil Mcewan, one of the Code Institute mentors.
+This was suggested by my own personal Code Institute mentor, Yoni Lavi, after my own implementation was failing and I needed to implement something that had proven functionality with the time I had remaining.

 - It should be noted that in Order for a User to view Basket, they must be Signed In.
 This is due to the Purchasing process requiring the user's Email Address in which they signed up with.
 This is what is sent to Stripe so it is essntial this field is populated and correct.

 #### Register / Sign In